jalanb/pym/docs/index.rst

 What is pym?
 ------------

-Python code to edit structures.
+Python code to code structures.

 pym was inspired by vim but it handles structured (not plain) text.
 At present pym is entirely vapourware, and consists of some ideas based around :ref:`mindful_manipulation` of `Abstract Syntax Trees <http://en.wikipedia.org/wiki/Abstract_syntax_tree>`_, such as those provided by the `ast module <http://docs.python.org/2/library/ast.html?highlight=ast>`_ .